 C264 and PACiS Training

-ABB Micro scada license for gateway Obermeier make snmp opc server licence for gateway
+Obermeier make snmp opc server licence for gateway

 ABb make pcm 600 engineering tool v2.7 for ABB ieds configuration